-- After two attempts, an applicant who achieves the minimum score on the English section and who scores between 50 and 74 on the Math section may be admitted as a Zone student for one term. - A student cannot be admitted as Zone unless the student has attempted the relevant HESI section twice. - A student cannot be admitted into Zone if the student has attempted the HESI three times. - During the Zone term, the student must: - -Enroll in and successfully complete with a grade of C or higher Math 110 College Algebra. - -Attend at least two hours each week of HESI Math tutoring. - o Zone students must complete a total of 24 hours by Sunday following the end of the term. - o A student who has not completed 12 hours of tutoring by the midpoint of the term will be advised by the Director of Education. - A Zone student who does not meet the tutoring hours' requirement or who does not earn at least a C in the MAC 110 course will be dropped from the program. - A Zone student who meets the above requirements will be allowed to take the HESI section for a third and final time. - -If the minimum score of 75 is not achieved, the student will be dropped from the program. - -If the minimum score is achieved, the student is no longer considered a Zone student. - Zone students are not allowed to retake the HESI until the above conditions have been met, and must retake the HESI prior to the start of the next term. - Zone students are not allowed to take NUR prefixed courses until they have successfully passed both sections of the HESI. - Zone students are not allowed to transfer in credit for the MAC110 course.
+- After two attempts, an applicant who achieves the minimum score on the English section and who scores between 50 and 74 on the Math section may be admitted as a Zone student for one term. - A student cannot be admitted as Zone unless the student has attempted the relevant HESI section twice. - A student cannot be admitted into Zone if the student has attempted the HESI three times. - During the Zone term, the student must: - -Enroll in and successfully complete with a grade of C or higher Math 110 College Algebra. - -Attend at least two hours each week of HESI Math tutoring. - o Zone students must complete a total of 24 hours by Sunday following the end of the term. - o A student who has not completed 12 hours of tutoring by the midpoint of the term will be advised by the Director of Education. - A Zone student who does not meet the tutoring hours requirement or who does not earn at least a C in the MAC 110 course will be dropped from the program. - A Zone student who meets the above requirements will be allowed to take the HESI section for a third and final time. - -If the minimum score of 75 is not achieved, the student will be dropped from the program. - -If the minimum score is achieved, the student is no longer considered a Zone student. - Zone students are not allowed to retake the HESI until the above conditions have been met, and must retake the HESI prior to the start of the next term. - Zone students are not allowed to take NUR prefixed courses until they have successfully passed both sections of the HESI. - Zone students are not allowed to transfer in credit for the MAC110 course.
 They must take the course at the campus. - Scores for the third HESI attempt must be earned at the campus and cannot be brought in from another testing facility. - Upon receiving the post-test results, a student who is withdrawn from the program due to not meeting the minimum scores for admission with contingencies cannot appeal the final decision. - A student who is withdrawn from the program for not meeting the minimum score requirements may re-apply for admission into the program after 12 months and must follow the outlined initial applicant HESI testing procedure. - If an applicant's scores are acceptable for admission into the college, scores are input into Campus Vue and the Admissions department is advised. - All Zone students must have attempted the HESI twice prior to their first scheduled class.
-Zone students may not be late enrollments. - If an applicant passes the admissions test and becomes an active student in his/her program, the admissions test does not need to be retaken if the student drops and wishes to reenter into the same program at a later date.
-This does not apply to NUR Zone students.
-In the event that Admissions test standards change, the reenter must meet the new standard regardless of how long he/she has been out.
+Zone students may not be late enrollments.